Passive/av-evasion/README.md

     - Persistence (extended): persistence using other techniques.
     - Code obfuscation: shows you how to make your own code obfuscation program and how they work.
     - Advanced disguising: disguise your virus using advanced techniques
+# Special
+    - Writing a silent bruteforce virus
+    - Making your own "virus SDK"

+## Guide

+> Since you might not know where to start, I recommend learning
+> from https://learncpp.com it has been around for a long time and is
+> trusted by many people around the world.
+It has in depth
+> explainations and makes everything very simple.
+Start your C++
+> journey today!

+**Make sure to check out my other posts, thanks for reading.**